mcwayrm/biodiversity-wtp/README.md

 - @rmadhok We don't have a clear understanding of the intermediate data sets and how they relate to the scripts.
 Can you help use make these connections?
 - @rmadhok Where does `data/rds/hotspots.rds` data come from?
 How was it constructed?
 - @mcwayrm Issue with `scripts/R/2.distance_to_hotspots.R` line 27: My data does not appear to have locality_type, locality in the data set.
+- @rmadhok Can we get some documentation on the hotspot data?
+How is it made?
+Where is it made?

 # Tasks